Labrosvel/Tools-for-Data-Science/README.md

   - Anaconda Navigator - **JupyterLab**
   - **VS Code** installation (locally)
   - Anaconda Navigator - VS Code
 - Additional **Cloud Based Jupyter Environments**: JupyterLite and GoogleColaboratory (cloud based environments used to create and modify Jupyter Notebooks)
+  - **JupyterLite**:
+    - Lightweight tool built from JupyterLab components ​that executes entirely in the browser.​
+    - Does not require a dedicated Jupyter server. ​
+    - Only a web server is required, which means ​we can deploy JupyerLite as a static website.​
+    - We can also use it to create interactive graphics and visualizations because it supports many visualization libraries like Altair, Plotly, and ipywidgets​.
+    - Since it is a distribution of JupyterLab, ​it includes the latest improvements and features.​
 - Lab4d: Download & Install Anaconda on Windows
 - Jupyter Notebooks on the Internet